tobiasuihlein/hospital_register/README.md

 ## Data Analysis and Visualization
 For the analysis, SQL queries were used to retrieve specific data from the database.
 With a Python script, this data is then brought into Pandas dataframes and visualized using the Plotly library.
-The created charts are then displayed in a Streamlit web application, which is yet to be deployed together with the database.
+The created charts are then displayed in a Django web application, which is yet to be deployed together with the database.

 For now, in the analysis, I focused on comparisons between the different types of hospital providers.
 The figures below show some examples of the charts.